jsvine/linstapaper/README.md

 # Linstapaper

-This repository contains the article-list and site files for [linstapaper.com](http://www.linstapaper.com), your premier source for Jeremy Lin-reads.
+This repository contains the article list and site files for [linstapaper.com](http://www.linstapaper.com), your premier source for Jeremy Lin–reads.

 ## Contributing